Mauritius Vacations & Tours

 Though all the beaches are public and are shared by numerous hotels and locals alike, there is plenty of space to go around and it never feels too busy.
 Mauritius offers the best of both worlds: a great beach destination and lots of activities within the island’s interior.
 Highlights include hiking the black river gorges, photographing the Chamarel Coloured Earth, exploring the capital Port Louis and beautiful Grand Bai village, and day-tripping over to the beach on Ile De Cerf island.

 Logistically easy to access from South Africa, Mauritius is serviced by direct flights throughout the year.
 A single island destination (unlike Seychelles) it’s easy to get around by private car transfers.
 If you’d prefer some freedom, rent a car and you’ll find a network of well-maintained roads.
-Cross the entire country in a little under 90-minutes.
+Cross the entire country in a little under 90 minutes.

-Secrets and tips from our experts
+Mauritius travel tips from our experts

 Eat like a local!
 The local Mauritian food is often even better than what you would get in the hotels, so don’t be afraid to get out and have a bit of a progressive.
 If you’re looking for a cultural connection, allow us to arrange a traditional curry lunch with a local host in her farmhouse.
 The homemade ginger rum is especially delicious.